Angelo Niculescu: Romania national team

 Niculescu (back row, first from the left) with Romania's team at Otopeni airport, before their flight to Mexico in 1970.

 Niculescu was named coach of Romania's national team in 1967, making his debut in a 1–0 home loss to Italy in the Euro 1968 qualifiers.
 He guided the national team through the successful 1970 World Cup qualifiers where they earned first place in a group composed of Greece, Switzerland and Portugal.
 Thus they qualified for the final tournament after a 32-year absence.
 There, they earned a 2–1 victory against Czechoslovakia, but lost with 1–0 to title holders England and with 3–2 to the eventual winners of the Mexican tournament Brazil.
 He was heavily criticized because he did not use Nicolae Dobrin in any games during the final tournament, and while the reasons Niculescu didn't use him are unclear, Dobrin's absence is considered one of the most controversial moments in the history of Romanian football.
 He also guided the national team during the 1972 Euro qualifiers where they earned first place in a group with Czechoslovakia, Wales and Finland, thereby reaching the quarter-finals.
 There, Romania was defeated by Hungary, who advanced to the final tournament.
 His last game as Romania's manager took place on 29 October 1972 in a 2–0 home victory against Albania in the 1974 World Cup qualifiers, totaling 38 matches consisting of 12 victories, 17 draws and 9 losses.

-For representing his country at the 1970 World Cup, Niculescu was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

 Sportul Studențesc and Politehnica Timișoara

-In 1973, Niculescu went to coach Sportul Studențesc București until 1977.
-Afterwards he worked for two years at Politehnica Timișoara where in the 1977–78 season he was close to winning the championship as the team was leading with three rounds before the end of the season, but after a 4–2 loss to Dinamo, they ended the championship in third place, three points behind the champions Steaua.
+In 1973, Niculescu took charge of Sportul Studențesc București, remaining at the club until 1977.
+During this time, he led the team to the 1976 Balkans Cup final, where they were defeated 4–3 on aggregate by Dinamo Zagreb.
+He also guided them past Olympiacos in the first round of the 1976–77 UEFA Cup before being eliminated by Schalke 04 in the second round.
+Afterwards, from 1977 to 1979, Niculescu worked for Politehnica Timișoara.
+There, during the 1977–78 season, he nearly claimed the championship while leading with three matches to spare; however, a 4–2 loss to Dinamo ultimately dropped them to third place, three points behind champions Steaua.
+Subsequently, he helped them get past MTK Hungária in the first round of the 1978–79 UEFA Cup, but they were defeated in the following round by Budapest Honvéd.

 Third spell at Dinamo, SC Bacău, U Cluj and Oțelul

-From 1979 until 1980 he had a third spell at Dinamo, then he coached SC Bacău for one season.
-Subsequently, he moved to Universitatea Cluj for two seasons where in the first one, the team was relegated to Divizia B. Niculescu ended his coaching career in 1984 after one season spent at Oțelul Galați, having a total of 445 Divizia A matches, consisting of 196 victories, 101 draws and 148 losses.
+From 1979 until 1980, Niculescu had a third spell at Dinamo, then he coached SC Bacău for one season.
+Afterwards, he moved to Universitatea Cluj for two seasons where in the first one, the team was relegated to Divizia B. Niculescu ended his coaching career in 1984 after one season spent at Oțelul Galați, having a total of 445 Divizia A matches, consisting of 196 victories, 101 draws and 148 losses.